ampproject/amp.dev/content/docs/tutorials/converting/resolving-errors.md

 The layout error is telling us that `amp-img` does not support the `container` layout type.
 One of the most important concepts in AMP’s design is its focus on reducing the amount of DOM reflow required to render its web pages.

-To reduce DOM reflow, AMP includes a layout system to ensure the layout of the page is as rigid as possible, as early as possible in the lifecycle of downloading and rendering the page.
+To reduce DOM reflow, AMP includes a layout system to ensure the layout of the page is known as early as possible in the lifecycle of downloading and rendering the page.

+The image below compares how an HTML page if often laid out compared to the approach AMP enforces.
+Notice in the approach on the left how the text reflows each time an ad or image is loaded.
+AMP's approach to layout keeps the text from moving around--even if the images and ads take a long time to load.

+{{ image('/static/img/docs/tutorials/tut-convert-html-layout-system.png', 837, 394, align='', caption='A comparison between how content is normally laid out and AMP's approach') }}

-The layout system allows for elements on a page to be positioned and scaled in a variety of ways -- fixed dimensions, responsive design, fixed height and more.
+The AMP layout system allows for elements on a page to be positioned and scaled in a variety of ways -- fixed dimensions, responsive design, fixed height and more.

-{{ image('/static/img/docs/tutorials/tut-convert-html-layout-system.png', 837, 394, align='', caption='How AMP lays out content') }}

-In our case, the layout system inferred our layout type for the `amp-img` as the `container` type.
+In the case of our article, the layout system inferred the layout type for the `amp-img` as the `container` type.
 However, the `container` type is only applicable to elements that contain children elements.
 The `container` type is incompatible with the `amp-img` tag, which is the reason for this error.

 Why was the `container` type inferred?
 Because we did not specify a `height` attribute for the `amp-img` tag.
 In HTML, reflow can be reduced by always specifying a fixed width and height for elements on a page.
 In AMP, you need to define the width and height for amp-img elements so that AMP can pre-determine the aspect ratio of the element.